All Current Alerts & Announcements

 Search

 No Mow May was started in England by a group called Plantlife, to support early emerging pollinators with more flowers for foraging.
 In this country it is promoted by Bee City USA.
-Not mowing lawns in May allows many more flowers to bloom in the lawn, and these flowers are crucial forage for spring-emerging bees.
+Not mowing lawns in May allows flowers such as dandelions to bloom in the lawn, and these flowers are crucial forage for spring-emerging bees.
+Maine has seventeen species of bumblebees, which carry out key pollination services, and several of these species are in decline.